 After spending my summer in Chicago, I came back home to California feeling a void from not having spent any time in the mountains.
-Luckily, a friend of mine happened to win the Yosemite Half Dome lottery.
+Luckily, a friend of mine happened to win the Yosemite Half Dome lottery that grants permits to hikers.
 Just like that, we were set to go at the end of September.
 Since we had both done the hike before, we thought, “Why not hike through the night to catch the sunrise?”
-Searching for a new perspective, we got ready to hike.
+Searching for a new perspective, we got ready to hike Half Dome at night.

 DAY 0 – A NIGHT FULL OF STARS